ASU-Vibe-Coding-Centre/mcp-learning/04-cursor-docker-demo/README.md

 - No need to install Python or dependencies on your machine
 - The server runs in isolation inside the container
 - We expose port 3333 and map it to the host for HTTP communication
-- The server uses HTTP transport with SSE (Server-Sent Events)
+- The server uses Streamable HTTP transport

 **Transition**: "Now that we have the server ready, let's connect it to Cursor IDE..."